General Terms and Conditions | mobi-click

 -------------------------------------------------------

-General terms and conditions with customer information
+General Terms and Conditions with customer information

 -------------------------------------------------------

-Table of Contents
+Table of contents

 ------------------

-1. Scope
+1. Scope of application

 2. Conclusion of contract